Learning Web Design

 Somehow I had never seriously considered learning HTML (Hypertext Markup Language), the "language" used to change or "mark up" a word-processed document into a web page that can be displayed by a web browser.
 Once I broke through that conceptual block, I set out to get the right materials.

-Learning Web Design (O'Reilly, third ed.
-2007), by Jennifer Niederst, begins helpfully with a chapter entitled "Where Do I Start?"; again, the biggest block to web proficiency seems to be getting started.
+Learning Web Design: A Beginner's Guide to HTML, CSS, JavaScript, and Web Graphics, by Jennifer Niederst, begins helpfully with a chapter entitled "Where Do I Start?"; again, the biggest block to web proficiency seems to be getting started.
 My copy came with a disk containing sample documents for lessons and trial software (HTML editors, graphic design software, etc.) to use with the lessons.
 About half of my edition (the second) was a tutorial for learning HTML and half a tutorial for graphic design.
 The third edition has been significantly updated to cover the latest languages and techniques.

-Creating Web Sites: The Missing Manual (Pogue, 2006), by Matthew MacDonald, starts with an excellent overview of the web and proceeds to a detailed, chatty discussion of HTML and other technical and practical aspects of putting up a web site.
+Creating a Website: The Missing Manual, by Matthew MacDonald, starts with an excellent overview of the web and proceeds to a detailed, chatty discussion of HTML and other technical and practical aspects of putting up a web site.
 It is not a tutorial, but it does contain instructions and examples.
 Its orientation is practical, toward actually getting something done; but it also provides significant background and context.

 Addendum: I can now "hand-code" HTML.
 In fact, I occasionally think in HTML, mentally tagging my own thoughts.